GRIDAPPSD/CIMHub/README.rst

 Installation
 ------------

-CIMHub requires either Java 11 or Docker for the database engine, and Python version 3.8 or later.
+CIMHub requires either Java 11 and Python 3.8+, or Docker.
 It runs on Linux, Windows or Mac OS X.  Some of the **optional** `converters to OpenDSS <converters>`_ may only work on Windows, especially in cases where the input file comes from a Windows-only database.

 Option 1: Java and Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^